devjn/LightFileManager/README.md

 Lightweight embeddable File Manager

 ## Example
+The example located in :app module.

-You can see this library in action inside [MereFileExplorer](https://github.com/devjn/MereFileExplorer)
+To see this library in action you can refer to [MereFileExplorer](https://github.com/devjn/MereFileExplorer) which is built on top of this project.

 ## Installation